Job Shop Manufacturing: A Crafter's Best Friend

-Arranging your workshop with the complexity of your orders in consideration means you can prioritize orders as soon as they come in.
-Runners first, repeaters second and strangers last.
+Arranging your workshop with the complexity of your orders into consideration means you can prioritize orders as soon as they come in.
+Runners first, repeaters second, and strangers last.

 This approach can help you avoid cluttering your shop floor and to minimize your backlog.